Share your passion!

 Accepted panelists will receive specific details about panelist check-in before the con, but generally you’ll go to Live Events to receive your panelist badge and wristband and get ready to perform.
 Panelists check in either in-person or online before each panel.
 Each room is equipped with projector, speakers, and microphones along with access to our on-site IT department to help with technical issues.

-We’re excited to offer two new events specifically for panelists!
+We’re excited to offer a couple perks specifically for panelists!
 During pre-reg check-in, Live Events will offer Thursday Night Panel Prep.
-This event is to get facetime between panelists and staff and offer an informal practice session to hammer out performance jitters and get advice from other panelists.
-On Friday, we’re offering the Panelist Party; an opportunity for the convention to thank its hard-working panelists and create fun and friendships.
+We’ll have a room prepped so you can hook up your equipment for a brief test-run and make sure everything is working.
+On Friday or Saturday, we’re offering the Panelist Party; an opportunity for the convention to thank its hard-working panelists and create fun and friendships.

 What are Featured Panelists?